 Propose:

-The Number of Awake BIs field indicates the number of awake BIs at the beginning of each sleep cycle.
-A value of 0 for this field indicates that all BIs in the WS are doze BIs.
+The Number of Awake BIs field indicates the number of A-BIs at the beginning of each sleep cycle.
+A value of 0 for this field indicates that all beacon intervals in the WS are D-BIs.

 1219.1